Giants keep piling up runs at home, beat D-backs | Sports-Games

 Giants keep piling up runs at home, beat D-backs

 The Giants extended their season-high winning streak to four games.
-Evan Longoria also hit a two-run shot, the 300th of his major league career.
-San Francisco has scored six or more runs in nine of their 12 home games this season.
+Evan Longoria also hit a two-run shot, the 300th long ball of his major league career.
+San Francisco has scored six or more runs in nine of its 12 home games this season.

 Logan Webb (2-2) struck out eight without a walk in seven innings, limiting the Diamondbacks to two runs on five hits.
-The 23-year-old right-hander got his second career win against Arizona.
 The Diamondbacks had fought back to tie the game on run-scoring hits for David Peralta and Eduardo Escobar in the fourth.
-Peralta is batting .381 (24-for-63) with four doubles, a triple, two home runs and 14 runs batted in in his last 17 games.
+Peralta is batting .381 (24-for-63) with four doubles, a triple, two home runs and 14 runs batted in in his past 17 games.

 The Giants added to their lead in the seventh against reliever Junior Guerra when Joey Bart, the Giants' prized catching prospect who made his major league debut on Thursday, drew a walk with the bases loaded for his first career RBI.
 Then Brandon Crawford grounded out to drive in a second run in the inning.